AlynxZhou/hikaru-theme-aria/README.md

 Then use `git pull` to get the newest commit, if there is a conflict, merge it manually.

-Don't forget to compare `config.yml` and `config.yml.example`, then apply changes in example to your own config manually.
+Don't forget to compare `themeConfig.yml` in site's dir and theme's dir, then apply changes in example to your `themeConfig.yml` in site's dir manually.

 # License